-Keppel Towers is definitely a highly sought after commercial building as it is centrally located in the Financial hub of Singapore.
-For more details, kindly contact the authorized personnel.
+Keppel Towers is definitely a highly sought after commercial building as it is located near to Singapore’s Central Business District.
+There are a myriad of facilities in-house and nearby to cater for all your needs.
+For more details, please contact the relevant personnel.

 1. Tanjong Pagar Railway Station was completed in 1932 and was closed down on 1st July 2011 after 80 years of glorious history.
 The government will conserve this historical place as a national monument.
 Before this station was built commuters have to take ferries across the 1 km straits.

 There are four giant sculptures on the walls of the entrance which represent Agriculture, Industry, Transport and Commerce.
 These were the works of a famous Italian sculptor Rudolfo Nolli.
 There used to be a hotel at the second floor called Lim Eng Peng Station's hotel which closed down in 1993.
 In future commuters will have to catch a train from the upcoming Woodlands Station.

 2. Singapore's earliest market is Telok Ayer Market which dated back to 1825 when it was just a wooden structure near the sea allowing unloading of goods.
 It was demolished in 1879 due to the reclamation at Telok Ayer Basin.
 It was rebuilt and designed with the octagonal structure by an architect called James Macritchie.
 It was conserved in 1973, but was demolished again to make way for MRT lines.
 Finally in 1991, it was rebuilt with the same octagonal structure and there after named Lau Pat Sat which means old market.